kaushikkanetkar/kaushikkanetkar.github.io/_posts/2017-09-25-tensorflow-app-mnist.markdown

 Here I started by first writing an Android application with live camera feed displayed in a small window.
 I have written a bunch of apps in the past, it's always fun, reminds me of the [Snake game](https://goo.gl/UJRkrp) I wrote that made it to the PlayStore.
 The camera part was a little tricky due to the alignments and integration of the Camera API into my native app code.

+Next up was to integrate the incoming camera feed and give them as inputs to the trained model.
+There were two parts to this.
+One was to translate the incoming feed into images and their respective formats and to prep them in the core app code.
+Second was to create a small adapter module code to interact with the trained model file.
+I felt it was easier to have the integration split into two parts as above, just to keep it clean and easier to debug.

+Once I verified that all this was working fine, and I was sending the images in the right format and getting some classified output back from tensorflow, it was my favorite part, to fine tune and process the image.

+## Image Processing